shakacode/react_on_rails/README.md

 *If you'd like to support React on Rails and have your company listed here, [get in touch](mailto:justin@shakacode.com).*

 Aloha and best wishes from Justin and the ShakaCode team!

+# Work with Us
+ShakaCode is **[currently looking to hire](http://www.shakacode.com/about/#work-with-us)** like-minded, remote-first, developers that wish to work on our projects, including [Hawaii Chee](https://www.hawaiichee.com).
+Your main coding interview will be pairing with us on our open source!
+We're getting into [Reason](https://reasonml.github.io/)!

 # License